tpnguyen-1999/AdventureWorks-Exploring/README.md

 |Blade|12|2011|1842|3598|-48.8|
 |Blade|11|2011|3598|4670|-23.0|
 |Blade|10|2011|4670|2122|120.1|

+**Adjust Production Plans**: Given the trends in stock levels and MoM changes, production schedules should be closely aligned with actual demand.
+For example, when stock levels decline sharply (e.g., Blade with a -48.8% change in December 2011), production should be adjusted to ensure timely replenishment.\
+**Investigate Stock Surpluses**: For products experiencing significant stock increases (e.g., BB Ball Bearing with a 116.8% increase in October 2011), assess whether production is exceeding demand, leading to excess inventory.
+Adjust production quantities to better align with market demand, minimizing the costs associated with overstocking.\
+**Stock Replenishment Strategy**: For products with sharp declines in stock (e.g., BB Ball Bearing in December 2011), implement a proactive replenishment strategy to ensure timely restocking based on projected sales and lead times.

 **4.2: Calculate Ratio of Stock / Sales in 2011 by product name, by month.
 Order results by month desc, ratio desc.
 Round Ratio to 1 decimal**
 - SQL code